whamcloud/VictoriaLogs/docs/victorialogs/README.md

   -retentionPeriod value
         Log entries with timestamps older than now-retentionPeriod are automatically deleted; log entries with timestamps outside the retention are also rejected during data ingestion; the minimum supported retention is 1d (one day); see https://docs.victoriametrics.com/victorialogs/#retention ; see also -retention.maxDiskSpaceUsageBytes and -retention.maxDiskUsagePercent
         The following optional suffixes are supported: s (second), h (hour), d (day), w (week), y (year).
 If suffix isn't set, then the duration is counted in months (default 7d)
+  -search.allowPartialResponse
+        Whether to allow returning partial responses when some of vlstorage nodes from the -storageNode list are unavaialbe for querying.
+This flag works only for cluster setup of VictoriaLogs.
+See https://docs.victoriametrics.com/victorialogs/querying/#partial-responses
   -search.maxConcurrentRequests int
         The maximum number of concurrent search requests.
 It shouldn't be high, since a single request can saturate all the CPU cores, while many concurrently executed requests may require high amounts of memory.
 See also -search.maxQueueDuration (default 16)
   -search.maxQueryDuration duration